 The following diagrams show the results for a range of conditions from experiment P800-5 as rate-distortion curves.
 The first two diagrams only show results for active coding conditions (DTX off), i.e. conditions c10 – c16 for EVS conditions and c24 – c30 for IVAS conditions.
 The second two diagrams show results for DTX conditions (DTX on), i.e. conditions c18 – c23 for EVS conditions and c31 – c36 for IVAS conditions.

-Figure 7: P.800-5 (Ambisonics FOA input/output, speech + background, headphone presentation) rate distortion curves for conditions with DTX off and on
+Figure 9.3-2: P800-5 (Ambisonics FOA input/output, speech + background, headphone presentation) rate distortion curves for conditions with DTX off and on

 9.3.4 Selection Experiment BS1534-4a (FOA, Generic Audio, 96, 128 and 160 kbps, Headphone Presentation)

 Selection Experiment BS1534-4a evaluates IVAS for Ambisonics generic audio for FOA input and HOA3 output at 96 kbps, 128 kbps and 160 kbps using headphone presentation.
-See IVAS-8a, Annex F.7 for details.
+See , Annex C.16 for details.

 The averaged results per condition for experiment BS1534-4a are depicted in the following figures.
 The three figures show the individual results for the two labs and the results for a joint evaluation, respectively.
 The conditions are shown grouped by Hidden Reference (c01), LP 7k anchor (c02), EVS conditions with increasing bitrate (c03 – c05) and IVAS conditions with increasing bitrate (c06 – c08).